wrensuess/half-mass-radii/README.md

 ## Citation & Contact
 If you use any pieces of the above code, please cite [Suess+19a](https://arxiv.org/pdf/1904.10992.pdf).
 Please feel free to email suess (at) berkeley (dot) edu with any questions.

+## Future Updates
+Code to replicate the plots in Suess+19a and Suess+19b is forthcoming.
+Available by request via email.